teleprint-me/py.gpt.prompt/docs/questionnaires/general.md

    - "What is the Python programming language?"
    - "Can you explain the concept of machine learning?"
+   - "What is climate change?"

 3. **Specialized Knowledge**

    - "What is John Conway's Game of Life?"
    - "What are the rules for Conway's Game of Life?"
+   - "Can you explain the theory of relativity?"

 4. **Code Generation**